CosmicSky/SaaSAndroid/README.md

 ## Known Bugs

-N/A

-## Known Defects

 1. Possible that some specific Fitbit data are not displayed/pulled correctly.
 Every single tab needs to be tested.
 Refer to activity, heartrate, sleep, nutrition, and weight API on the Fitbit Developement website for reference.

+2. Welcome [name] message on Studies screen does not display after initial login due to screen loading faster than Firebase Authentication processing realtime data.
+Firebase Authentication needs time to load all of the data.

+3. Older emulator/devices may have trouble loading Fitbit data.

+## Known Defects

+N/A

 # Install Guide